What are the most spectacular roads in Canada?

 Watch Peak is a high mountain peak located in the province of British Columbia, Canada.
 A gravel road south of the summit climbs up to 2.403m (7,883ft) above sea level.
 It’s one of the highest roads in the country.

-Hailstone Butte is a high mountain peak at an elevation of 2,326m (7,631ft) above sea level, located in the Alberta province of Canada.
-It’s one of the highest roads in the country.
+Hailstone Butte is a high mountain peak reaching an elevation of 2,326m (7,631ft) above sea level, located in the Kananaskis region of Alberta, Canada.
+Situated within the Plateau Mountain Ecological Reserve, the summit is home to an active fire lookout and is accessed via one of the highest roads in the country.

 Driving the Wild 4x4 Road to the Lookout at Cornwall Hills in British Columbia